-We constructed the PbTe/Pb HS, stacking 15 layers slab of PbTe cell and 11 layers of Pb along the [001] direction.
+We constructed the PbTe/Pb HS by stacking 15 layers of PbTe and 11 layers of Pb along the [001] direction.
 The HS extends infinitely in the x and y directions.
-Periodic replicae are separated by 26~\AA~ vacuum along the z--axis.
+Periodic replicae are separated by 26~\AA~of vacuum along the z--axis.
 The PbTe slab was constructed by rotating the in-plane conventional cell by 45 degrees and reconstructing its primitive cell.
-The Pb slab was constructed by repeating the conventional cell along the [001] direction 12 times and removing one layer to achieve 11 layers of Pb.
 Farey sequences~\cite{niven1991introduction} were employed to identify commensurate cells for the full heterostructure.
 This method inherently introduces strain in the system.
 We considered several strained configurations of the PbTe/Pb heterostructure.
 The strain on each side of the heterostructure is defined as: \be \text{strain}= \frac{\m{a}_{\m{hs}}-\m{a}_{\m{rlx,i}}}{\m{a}_{\m{rlx,i}}} \quad \m{i = Pb,PbTe} \ee where $\m{a}_{\m{hs}}$ is the lattice parameter of the heterostructure while $\m{a}_{\m{rlx,i}}$ is the relaxed lattice parameter of the constituent materials.